Research Project Descriptions

 Project Goals:

-This project has developed and implemented a digital core that executes the continuous interleaved sampling (CIS) algorithm for a CI.
+This project is intended to develop and implement a digital core that executes the continuous interleaved sampling (CIS) algorithm for a cochlear implant (CI).
 Figure 1 shows a schematic diagram of the CIS algorithm.
-This core was instituted as part of the WIMS MCU and built as part of the cochlear prosthesis testbed.
-This architecture has several programmable features in order to achieve the same variability for patient specific parameters as present-day commercial implants.
-However, designing a custom architecture tuned specifically for this sound processing algorithm is a lower power implementation than using a software-programmable DSP chip as part of the system.
+This core will be instituted as part of the WIMS microcontroller (see project description "Micropower Digital SOI") and explored as part of the system architecture for the cochlear prosthesis testbed.
+This architecture will have several programmable features in order to achieve the same variability for patient specific parameters as present day commercial implants.
+However, designing a custom architecture tuned specifically for this sound processing algorithm will be a lower power implementation than using a software programmable digital signal processing (DSP) chip as part of the system.
+Comparisons will be done to other existing implementations, including analog and MEMS filter bank versions.

 Graduate Students: Yu-Shiang Lin (EECS)